 He should, baby.
 That’s what I wanted to say, and yet Logan was right, in his oh-so-logical way.

 WHAT!?
-We kids should meet a serial killer unnecessarily, and for no reason, get up in face and provoke him.
+We kids should meet a serial killer unnecessarily, and for no reason, get up in his face and provoke him.
 This is described as “oh-so-logical”!
 What the fucking fuck!?

 Here’s another example of self-contradiction destroying the drama: The author obviously wants us to experience dramatic tension regarding the re-admittance of the Big Bad, Malcom, into the Pack.
 But she states that her husband (Clay), another pack member (Jeremy), and she herself have all beaten him in a fight in the past!!!
 God, the fuck-wittery!